-Forget New Year’s Eve and Flag Day—Halloween is where it’s at.
+Forget Christmas and New Year’s Eve—Halloween is where it’s at.
 With the ability to dress any way you’d like, see the smiles on children’s faces when you give them a bag of Swedish Fish (they’re vegan!), and watch The Munsters all day long, how could it not be?

 That said, the best part of All Hallow’s Eve is how we can scare the bejesus out of friends, family, and strangers and not get punched.
 In fact, it’s actually encouraged!
 Unfortunately, everyday is Halloween for vegans thanks to frightening things that don’t even register with the average person.
-We’re talking meat departments at grocery stores, SeaWorld, the never-ending “but how do you get your protein?” question, and losing sleep over why Beyoncé won’t go vegan.
+We’re talking meat departments at grocery stores, SeaWorld, the never-ending “but how do you get your protein?” question, and losing sleep over why Beyoncé isn’t vegan yet.

 With that in mind, we’ve come up with 10 scary costume ideas only vegans will understand.